 Some other aspects to consider:

 - Exercising together with others can be a good idea; you can help each other, especially if the other person is aware of your condition.
+This is also simply a fun activity to do with friends; with diabetes, social life is part of a healthy lifestyle too!

 - Aim to finish exercise at least two hours before bed to avoid going low during sleep.